 Let’s face it – everyone gets food cravings more or less.
-Most people, however, don’t know hot to control them.
+Most people, however, don’t know hot to control or stop them.
 As a result they gain body-weight by overeating, or eating foods they shouldn’t be eating – mostly junk food and high glycemic carbohydrates.
-But what causes cravings and how do you learn to control them to lose weight ?
+But what causes food cravings and how do you learn to control and stop them to lose weight ?

 Our food cravings probably started way back in the time of our ancestors – when food was hard to get.
 Our ancestors probably craved nutrients that they needed to survive and overate when food was available.

 So our brain may be used to sending signals that we need to eat on high calorie foods in order to survive, even when food is everywhere around us today.

 Some experts claim that eating too much high glycemic foods or foods with not enough fiber can make us hungry in a matter of minutes after our meal.
 Foods high in sugar, fats or sodium (salt) can trigger the release of dopamine which in turn makes the brain ask for more of those foods.